-An ADS-B Out transmitter alone will not be sufficient to meet the requirements outlined in 14 CFR 91.227.
-To comply with the requirements for the ADS-B Rule, the aircraft must be equipped with a Version 2 ADS-B Out transmitter and a compatible GPS Position Source.
-There are two ADS-B avionics systems available:
+An ADS-B Out transmitter alone is not sufficient to meet the requirements of 14 CFR 91.225 and 91.227.
+Aircraft must be equipped with a Version 2 ADS-B Out transmitter and a compatible GPS position source.
+There are two types of ADS-B systems available:

-- Universal Access Transceiver (UAT) equipment must meet the performance requirements of TSO-C154c.
-UAT equipment provides the ability to receive traffic and weather data provided by the FAA ADS-B network.
+- Universal Access Transceiver (UAT) that meets the performance requirements of TSO-C154c.
+UAT has the additional capability to receive weather data provided by the FAA ADS-B network and operates on 978 MHz.

 The Installation Approval for ADS-B OUT Systems memo explains the FAA's policy regarding installation of ADS-B Out systems into civil aircraft.